THE HEALTH BENEFITS OF REGULAR FINNISH OUTDOOR SAUNA BATHING

-A trusted and key authority in the field is Dr. Jari Laukkanen, cardiologist and professor at the Central Finland HealthCare District and University of Jyväskylä.
-He’s a leading figure in the research into health benefits associated with the practice of sauna bathing and his work helps educate people about the real ways traditional Finnish Sauna can help improve their lives.
+A trusted and key authority in the field is Dr. Jari Laukkanen, cardiologist and professor at the University of Jyväskylä.
+He is a leading figure in the research into health benefits associated with the practice of sauna bathing.

 Laukkanen's 2015 study, aimed at investigating the association between frequent sauna bathing and various cardiovascular issues, found that sauna bathing significantly reduced the risk of sudden cardiac death, fatal cardiovascular and coronary heart disease.